jserot/O2B/targets/nios/tests/Readme.md

 - "sieve" computes and displays the first 50 prime numbers
 - "sieve2" is a variant of "sieve" using tail recursive functions (and hence reducing the stack and heap memory requirements)
+- "ledshade" makes the 10 LEDs pulsating using a PWM

 All these applications use the "basic" Nios platform.